smtio2402/SC1015-Loan-Approval/README.md

 -

 ## Conclusion
-- The multivariate decision tree did not significantly improve accuracy as compared to using the univariate decision tree.
+-
 - It is possible to predict the amount of loan to be obtained and its approval rate using applicant's annual income and credit score.

 ## What did we learn from this project?
 - Collaborating using GitHub
-- Concepts about Accuracy, ___
+- Concepts about Accuracy, Reliability

 ## References
 -